-Boss Corridor: The lower deck of the Discovery is a straight hallway.
-Snake eventually runs into an enemy patrol headed in the opposite direction.
+Boss Corridor: The lower deck of the Discovery is a straight shot to the holds, where RAY awaits.
+RAY isn't fought (you'll have to wait until the end of the game for that), but Snake eventually runs into an enemy patrol headed in the opposite direction.

 The final cylindrical tube in Arsenal Gear, right before Raiden's Skull Suit and equipment is returned to him.
 What awaits beyond the door is an extended shootout/sword battle with the Tengu troops, followed by boss fights with Solidus and his pack of RAYs.